spinalcom/spinal-model-timeseries/README.md

 const SpinalServiceTimeseries = new SpinalServiceTimeseries() await spinalServiceTimeseries.getMean( endpointNodeId, getDateFromLastHours(1) );
 ```
+_/!\ SpinalServiceTimeseries is suposed to have only one instance running_

 ## Some usefull method of the `SpinalServiceTimeseries`
 ### Add data to an Endpoint